Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/7 Ways We Know Systemic Racism Is Real.md

 - > "Statistics also show that Black drivers are about 30% more likely than whites to be pulled over by the policeOpens a new window."
 ---
 created: 2021-09-16
-note-type:
-- content-note
+cssclass: content
-creator: benjerry.com
+tags: content benjerry.com
 content-type:
 - articles
 source: https://www.benjerry.com/whats-new/2016/systemic-[[racism]]-is-real